cesanta/mongoose/UserManual.md

 - TODO: A Java application that interacts with the native binary or a shared library.

+# Mongoose internals

+Mongoose is multithreaded web server. `mg_start()` function allocates web server context (`struct mg_context`), which holds all information about the web server instance:

+- configuration options.
+Note that mongoose makes internal copies of passed options.
+- SSL context, if any
+- user-defined callbacks
+- opened listening sockets
+- a queue for accepted sockets
+- mutexes and condition variables for inter-thread synchronization

+When `mg_start()` returns, all initiazation is quaranteed to be complete (e.g. listening ports are opened, SSL is initialized). `mg_start()` starts two threads: a master thread, that accepts new connections, and several worker threads, that process accepted connections.
+The number of worker threads is configurable via `num_threads` configuration option.
+That number puts a limit on number of simultaneous requests that can be handled by mongoose.

+When master thread accepts new connection, accepted socket (described by `struct socket`) it placed into the accepted sockets queue, which has size of 20 (see [code](https://github.com/valenok/mongoose/blob/3892e0199e6ca9613b160535d9d107ede09daa43/mongoose.c#L486)).
+Any idle worker thread can grab accepted sockets from that queue.
+If all worker threads are busy mongoose can accept and queue 20 more TCP connections, filling the queue.
+In the attempt to queue next accepted connection, master thread will block until there is space in a queue.
+When master thread is blocked on a full queue, TCP layer in OS can also queue incoming connection.
+The number is limited by the `listen()` call parameter on listening socket, which is `SOMAXCONN` in case of Mongoose, and depends on a platform.

+Worker threads are running in an infinite loop, which in simplified form look something like this:

+    static void *worker_thread() {
+      while (consume_socket()) {
+        process_new_connection();
+      }
+    }

+Function `consume_socket()` gets new accepted socket from the mongoose socket queue, atomically removing it from the queue.
+If the queue is empty, `consume_socket()` blocks and waits until new sockets are placed in a queue by the master thread. `process_new_connection()` actually processes the connection, i.e. reads the request, parses it, and performs appropriate action depending on a parsed request.

 # Other Resources
 - Presentation made by Arnout Vandecappelle at FOSDEM 2011 on 2011-02-06